 Subject to clause 7.6 Reuters may deliver the Specialist Data to a Subscriber for a 30 day, free of fees, trial without the Subscriber needing to sign a Subscription Agreement

-Subject to Section 4.5, 7.1 and 7.6, Reuters will distribute the Specialist Data only after a Subscriber has signed a Subscription Agreement.
-Enron acknowledges that: (a) Subscribers who have entered into a Multi-Centre Contract, Reuters Global Agreement, Group Global Agreement or Global Reuters Services Contract with Reuters have the right, in certain circumstances, to cancel the Specialist Data Service on 90 days’ notice in which event the Subscription payable by the Relevant Subscriber will cease to be payable, without penalty, at the expiration of the 90 day notice period; and (b) certain Subscription Agreements include the right for Subscribers to cancel a fixed percentage of the Reuters Services they receive each quarter which may include the Specialist Data Service.
+Subject to Section 4.5 [THERE IS NO SECTION 4.5], 7.1 and 7.6, Reuters will distribute the Specialist Data only after a Subscriber has signed a Subscription Agreement.
+Enron acknowledges that: (a) Subscribers who have entered into Subscriptions Agreements with Reuters bearing the titles Multi-Centre Contract, Reuters Global Agreement, Group Global Agreement or Global Reuters Services Contract have the right, in certain circumstances, to cancel the Specialist Data Service on 90 days’ notice in which event the Subscription Fee payable by the relevant Subscriber will cease to be payable, without penalty, at the expiration of the 90 day notice period; and (b) certain other Subscription Agreements include the right for Subscribers to cancel a fixed percentage of the Reuters Services they receive each quarter which may include the Specialist Data Service and which may require an adjustment to the Subscription Fee payable under the Subscription Agreements.

 Reuters may terminate any Subscriber’s use of or access to the Reuters Service including the Specialist Data Service for any reason in Reuters sole discretion.